wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 ### Azure Resource Manager templates (JSON) ###

-Every time you create a web app in Azure, for example, Azure Resource Manager uses a JSON template to create the entire resource group with the component resources.
-A complex template from the [Azure Marketplace](/marketplace) like the [Scalable WordPress](/marketplace/partners/wordpress/scalablewordpress/) app can include the MySQL database, storage accounts, the App Service plan, the web app itself, alert rules, app settings, autoscale settings, and more, and all these templates are available to you through PowerShell.
-For information on how to download and use these templates, see [Using Azure PowerShell with Azure Resource Manager](/documentation/articles/powershell-azure-resource-manager/).
+Every time you create a web app in Azure App Service, for example, Azure Resource Manager uses a JSON template to create the entire resource group with the component resources.For information on how to download and use these templates, see [Using Azure PowerShell with Azure Resource Manager](/documentation/articles/powershell-azure-resource-manager/).

 For more information on the Azure Resource Manager templates, see [Authoring Azure Resource Manager Templates](/documentation/articles/resource-group-authoring-templates/)